jakepfaffenroth/google-chat-notification-github-action/readme.md

 ## Setup

-1. Copy the actions/ and workflows/ directories into the repository's .github directory
+1. Copy the actions/ and workflows/ directories into the repository's .github directory.
 2. Get the Google Chat webhook for the chat you want to recieve notifications in.
+    - In Google Chat, click the group name to open the dropdown menu > Manage webhooks.
-3. Create github secret containing the Google Chat webhook.
+3. Save the webhook in a github secret named *gchat_webhook*.
+    - On GitHub, repository settings > Secrets > New repository secret.
-4. If necessary, cd into actions/google-chat-notification-on-push/ and npm install
+4. If necessary, cd into actions/google-chat-notification-on-push/ and npm install.